kurichar/SunMapper/README.md

 # SunMapper
+Plan indoor plant placement or furniture positioning by visualizing exactly where sunlight will fall throughout the day and year.
+---

 A two-part system for real-time indoor sunlight mapping on floor surfaces.
 - **Android client** (ARCore/Ktor) detects ARCore environment and streams frames & metadata over mDNS.